fabferri/fabferri/README.md

 ### Hi there 👋

 I work for Microsoft on the Azure Networking team.
-I enjoy validating cloud architectures and am passionate about open-source software.
+I enjoy validating cloud architectures and I'm passionate about open-source software.

 :cyclone: The majority of my content is found in the repository [az-pattern](https://github.com/fabferri/az-pattern)